-Logs provide great cover for small mammals like foxes, rabbits, bobcats, skunks and raccoons.
+Hollow logs provide great cover for small mammals like foxes, rabbits, bobcats, skunks and raccoons.
 Bobcats are known to nap inside logs, while foxes may use it as a place to build their den.
 The inside of a log also provides protection from some predators.
 The picture below is of a red-tail hawk attempting to get a squirrel, who cleverly took refuge inside a log.

 Snakes will often use the space next to a log to rest or look for food.
 Since logs are crawling with life (prey to a snake), it’s a good place to find a meal.
 They might also curl up against or inside a log to rest and stay hidden from predators.
-Egg-laying snake species may deposit their clutches in or under a logs to keep them protected.
+Egg-laying snake species like rat snakes may deposit their clutches in or under a logs to keep them protected.

 Moss, fungi and lichen are a few special organisms that can be found growing on logs.
 The simple structure of mosses (a type of bryophyte) allow them to grow where other plants may not be able.
 Dead wood is a place where many species of lichen and fungi thrive as well.

-Whether you explore logs along your next nature walk. or decide to keep one in your backyard, logs need some appreciation.
+Whether you explore logs along your next nature walk. or decide to keep some in your backyard, logs need some appreciation.
 They provide both cover and a place for wildlife to raise their young.
 It’s also a step toward qualifying your yard as an official Certified Wildlife Habitat.